wymcg/macropadprototype/README.md

 * Any line not starting with a keyword will be ignored
 * If you are having trouble getting a more complicated macro to work, delays may help
 ### Example
-I haven't tested this because I am lazy but this should give you an idea of how to put together a simple macro config
+I haven't tested this but this should give you an idea of how to put together a simple macro config
 ```
 # undo
 START A